-Automatic cord rewind is a handy feature for such an affordable vacuum
+The automatic cord rewind is a handy feature for such an affordable vacuum.

-Best Value: Dirt Devil Versa 3-in-1 Cordless Stick Vacuum Cleaner
+Best Under-$100: Dirt Devil Versa 3-in-1 Cordless Stick Vacuum Cleaner

-Under $100; the most affordable vacuum we tested
+This is the most affordable cordless stick vacuum we tested.

-12-minute battery life, so you may need to charge it mid-clean if you're vacuuming a large area
+It has a 12-minute battery life, so you may need to charge it mid-clean if you're vacuuming a large area.